jangyyoung/Decentralized-Noise-Handling-in-Medical-Imaging/README.md

 # Decentralized-Noise-Handling-in-Medical-Imaging
-Noise in medical imaging is an inevitable challenge, often stemming from acquisition artifacts, varying imaging protocols, and ex ternal interference.
+Noise in medical imaging is an inevitable challenge, often stemming from acquisition artifacts, varying imaging protocols, and external interference.
 While some studies suggest that noise can enhance model robustness, excessive or unstructured noise degrades training qual ity and classification performance.
 This issue is further exacerbated in federated learning settings, where individual clients have limited local